umd-cmsc701/s2024/_assignments/bitvector_rsa.md

 Likewise, the sparse array program will be graded on a per-query basis, so you will gain points for correct query results even if all results are not correct.
 So, for example, the `query_index` and `density` commands are easy to implement even without a working rank index, and you could try to come up with valid implementations of those first.

 We will provide some test input and expected output against which you can check your implementation, to allow faster testing without involving gradescope.

+Finally, while we won't be doing a complete code review, we do plan to read and evaluate some of the code manually, to ensure that the constraints listed in the specification are being met (i.e. that integers are properly bitpacked to the minimal size, etc.).